top of page

 Thomas Esmond

-Thomas is a MSc student in the Molecular Sciences program at Toronto Metropolitan University.
+Thomas is a PhD student in the Molecular Sciences program at Toronto Metropolitan University.
 His project focuses on the post-translational regulation of O-antigen biosynthesis and how these modifications affect bacterial virulence and physiology.
 Outside the lab, Thomas is involved with Toronto Metropolitan University Tabletop Gamers in Science, enjoys video games, and plays the guitar.

 Esther Tang